 \section{Introduction}

-Protein-ligand binding~\citep{clyde2023ai} refers to the process as shown in \figref{fig:enter-label} by which ligands—usually small molecules, ions, or proteins—generate signals by binding to the active sites of target proteins through intermolecular forces.
-This binding typically changes the conformation of target proteins, which then results in the realization, modulation, or alteration of protein functions.
-Therefore, protein-ligand binding plays a central role in most, if not all, important life processes.
-For example, oxygen molecules are bound and carried through the human body by proteins like hemoglobin, and then utilized for energy production, while nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen work by inhibiting the functionality of the cyclooxygenase (COX) enzyme that thus reducing the release of pain-causing substances in the body.
+Protein-ligand binding~\citep{clyde2023ai} refers to the process by which ligands—usually small molecules, ions, or proteins—generate signals by binding to the active sites of target proteins through intermolecular forces (\figref{fig:enter-label}).
+This process typically changes the conformation of target proteins, which then results in the realization, modulation, or alteration of protein functions.
+As such, protein–ligand binding affinity is a fundamental parameter in understanding and optimizing molecular interactions, with broad applications across biomedical research and drug development.
+In small-molecule drug discovery, it guides hit identification, lead optimization, and candidate selection to ensure strong, selective binding to target proteins.
+In biologics and therapeutic protein design, it informs the engineering of enzymes, receptors, and antibodies for improved specificity and potency.
+In diagnostics, it underlies the development of high-sensitivity biosensors and molecular probes for detecting disease biomarkers.
+In precision medicine, protein–ligand affinity data help predict patient-specific drug responses, uncover mechanisms of resistance, and tailor treatments, while also finding utility in agricultural and environmental applications through the design of selective binding agents.

-The concept and importance of binding affinity prediction were first addressed in \citet{bhm1994}: given the 3D structures of a target protein and a potential ligand, the objective is to predict the binding constant of such a complex, along with the most probable binding pose candidates.
-The prediction of the binding site (the set of protein residues that have at least one non-hydrogen atom within 4.0 \r{A} of a ligand's non-hydrogen atom \citep{khazanov2013}) and affinity (binding constants such as inhibition or dissociation constants, or the concentration at 50\% inhibition) are usually divided into two separate but related stages \citep{ballester2010}.
+Binding affinity prediction was introduced in \citet{bhm1994}: Given the 3D structures of a target protein and a potential ligand, predict the binding constant of the complex along with the most probable binding pose candidates.
+The prediction of the binding site (i.e.,~the set of protein residues that have at least one non-hydrogen atom within 4.0 \r{A} of a ligand's non-hydrogen atom \citep{khazanov2013}) and affinity (i.e.,~binding constants such as inhibition or dissociation constants, or the concentration at 50\% inhibition) are usually divided into two separate but related stages \citep{ballester2010}.